 On a micro level, these integrated systems can help day-to-day departmental communication that yields clear insights and leads to better decision-making in business.
 On a macro level, leadership can look at this singular source and use it to bring their big-picture goals into focus.

-What’s the key to successfully implementing SAP Business One?
+What’s the key to a successful SAP Business One Implementation?

 Here are a few places to start: